isomerpages/ogp-buildforgood/pages/Privacy Statement.md

 5.1.1.   to assist, process and facilitate your registration for and/or participation in the Competition;

-5.1.2.   to administer, process and facilitate any transactions or activities by you, whether with us or any other Public Agency or third party service provider or collaborator, and whether for your own benefit, or for the benefit of a third party on whose behalf you are duly authorized to act;
+5.1.2.   to administer, process and facilitate any transactions or activities by you, whether with us or any other Public Agency or third party service provider or collaborator, and whether for your own benefit, or for the benefit of a third party on whose behalf you are duly authorised to act;

 5.1.3.   to carry out your instructions or respond to any queries, feedback or complaints provided by (or purported to be provided by) you or on your behalf, or otherwise for the purposes of responding to or dealing with your interactions with us;

 5.1.4.   to monitor and track your registration for and/or participation in the Competition, to conduct research, data analytics, surveys, market studies and similar activities, in order to assist us in understanding your interests, concerns and preferences and improving the Competition (including any service of a third party service provider or collaborator) and other services and products provided by Public Agencies.
-For the avoidance of doubt, we may also collect, use, disclose and process such information to create reports and produce statistics regarding your registration for and/or participation in the Competition for record-keeping and reporting or publication purposes (whether internally or externally);
+For the avoidance of doubt, we may also collect, use, disclose and process such information to create reports, articles, videos, photo collages and produce statistics regarding your registration for and/or participation in the Competition for record-keeping, promotional and reporting or publication purposes (whether internally or externally);

 5.1.5.   for the purposes of storing or creating backups of your data (whether for contingency or business continuity purposes or otherwise), whether within or outside Singapore;